*Updated 12/24 to include Polaroid Lovers

 2. Blue Heron Suite (2021)

 We’ve now arrived at the point in this list where I honestly feel torn.
-Full disclosure, despite its ranking on this list, I adore Sarah Jarosz’s Blue Heron Suite.
+Full disclosure, despite its placement, I adore Sarah Jarosz’s Blue Heron Suite.
 In my opinion, it’s a flawless (and largely underappreciated) piece of music that deserves any and all attention that it receives.
 It’s also my personal favorite release from Jarosz.
-Still, despite my profound love and admiration for this piece of music, there are two reasons for the Blue Heron Suite’s second place finish: the album’s runtime (a terse thirty-one minutes) and the fact that this is probably not the best starting point for someone looking to check out Sarah’s music.
+Still, despite my profound love and admiration, there are two reasons for the Blue Heron Suite’s second place finish: the album’s runtime (a terse thirty-one minutes) and the fact that this is probably not the best starting point for someone looking to check out Sarah’s music.

-The opening lines of “Mama” offer a poignant glimps into Jarosz’s headspace at the time: “Mama, where are you goin?
+The opening lines of “Mama” offer a pretty good glimpse into Jarosz’s headspace at the time: “Mama, where are you goin?
 You know I need you, here.”
 “Morning” and “Across the Canyon” further set the table and introduce the bulk of the album’s musical and lyrical themes.
 Be it references to morning walks on the beach with her mother or the majestic blue heron, Jarosz succeeds at infusing the collection with a hopeful tinge of nostalgia.

 Meanwhile, a pair of poignant ballads, “Painted Blue” and “Blue Heron,” serve as the album’s final ‘songs,’ while a four-part instrumental and a couple of reprises round out the thirty-one minute suite.
-Despite the release’s brevity, Blue Heron Suite is beyond cohesive, and every single second seems to serve a purpose.
+Despite the release’s brevity, Blue Heron Suite is beyond cohesive, and every single second here serves a purpose.

 From the flawless instrumentation to the warm, sparse production, Blue Heron Suite is also easily one of Jarosz’s best sounding records.
 But the real talking point here is the impassioned vocal performance.
 Given the subject matter, it’s little surprise that on her sixth release, Jarosz has found a way to push herself to new heights as both a singer and a lyricist.